georgealways/lil-gui/README.md

 # lil-gui

-Makes a floating panel with controllers for web demos.
+Makes a floating panel with controllers for websites.

 ```js
 import GUI from 'lil-gui';